gbpcosta/gbpcosta.github.io/_projects/data-vis-tool.md

 category: projects
 ---

-{% include figure image_path="/assets/images/carlos-muza-hpjSkU2UYSU-unsplash.jpg" alt="Placeholder image to be replaced with a screenshot of the actual dashboard." caption="Placeholder image to be replaced with a screenshot of the actual dashboard." %}

 ## Description

 A data visualisation dashboard that allows users to manipulate and visualise textual and visual datasets without having to go into coding.
 This project will include several stages of a data analysis pipeline: preprocessing, feature extraction, dimensionality reduction and feature projection, data exploration, and clustering.

+{% include figure image_path="/assets/images/carlos-muza-hpjSkU2UYSU-unsplash.jpg" alt="Placeholder image to be replaced with a screenshot of the actual dashboard." caption="Placeholder image to be replaced with a screenshot of the actual dashboard.
+Photo by [Carlos Muza](https://unsplash.com/@kmuza) on [Unsplash](https://unsplash.com)." %}

 ## Goal